simo-vt/uol-webdev/01_DesignSpecification/Audience.md

 * People looking for a way to contact the theme park for another reason.
 * People just browsing the internet.

 As more data about theme park visitors becomes available, more specific demographic-based targeting can be introduced.
-When such data is now available, it's best to aim for a more general approach.
+When such data is not available, it's best to aim for a more general approach.

 To meet its purpose, the website should appeal to most of the groups of people listed.